Overview

 A system is only as successful as its adoption rate, so I was thrilled to watch design.alchemy.com become sticky across teams.

-When we were gearing up to launch Account Kit, I had only a week and a half to:
+When we were gearing up to launch Account Kit / Modular Accounts, I had only one week to:

 Create a subbrand